How to Prepare a Successful Request For

 The USCIS' Administrative Appeals Office (AAO) had issued several non-binding decisions after enactment of the national interest waiver program that elaborated on the applicable standard.
 The AAO took the position that the alien's admission must provide a benefit to the country beyond a "prospective national benefit" which all exceptional ability and advanced-degree aliens must establish prior to their admission.
 In the years immediately after the enactment of the national interest waiver provision, the USCIS had granted such waivers with some frequency relying in part on these early AAO decisions.

-The third prong of EB2 National Interest Waiver petition is the difficult requirement to satisfy.
+The third prong of EB2 National Interest Waiver petition is the difficult requirement to satisfy - "On balance, it would be beneficial to the United States to waive the requirements of a job offer and thus of a labor certification."
 It is also the key requirement for an successful National Interest Waiver petition approval.
 The petitioner needs to prove that the benefit of the alien's work outweighs the national interest of protecting U.S. workers in the DOL's Labor Certification process.

 This requirement of National Interest is clearly indicated in USCIS description:

-"The petitioner seeking the waiver must persuasively demonstrate that the national interest would be adversely affected if a labor certification were required for the alien.
-The petitioner must demonstrate that it would be contrary to the national interest to potentially deprive the prospective employer of the services of the alien by making available to U.S. workers the position sought by the alien.
+"The petitioner seeking the waiver must persuasively demonstrate that the national interest would be affected if a labor certification were required for the alien.
 The labor certification process exists because protecting the jobs and job opportunities of U.S. workers having the same objective minimum qualifications as an alien seeking employment is in the national interest.
-An alien seeking an exemption from this process must present a national benefit so great as to outweigh the national interest inherent in the labor certification process."
+An alien seeking an exemption from this process must present a national benefit to outweigh the national interest inherent in the labor certification process."